jqmcginnis/voreen_tools/README.md

 It does not visualize the graph and skips some steps of the original pipeline thus offering a more scalable solution.
 If you have any questions (or in case it does not work), write an email to julian.mcginnis@tum.de

+To switch between Application Mode / Network Mode use short keys F4/F5 or the modes provided in the toolbar.

 #### Headless Version

 feature-vesselgraphextraction_customized_command_line.vws can be used to run Voreen in headless mode.
+You can also specify your own workspace in Voreen in the so-called network mode.

 #### Running voreen on a cluster